 Asset purchases are another unconventional policy tool.
-Since 2008, we've purchased more than \$3.2 trillion in longer-term Treasury and mortgage-backed securities.
-21 We've done this through three distinct programs, nicknamed QE1, QE2, and QE3, and a related program, Operation Twist.
+Since 2008, we've purchased more than \$3.2 trillion in longer-term Treasury and mortgage-backed securities (Swanson and Williams 2013).
+We've done this through three distinct programs, nicknamed QE1, QE2, and QE3, and a related program, Operation Twist.

-Asset purchases work by increasing demand for longer-term Treasury and mortgagerelated securities.
+Asset purchases work by increasing demand for longer-term Treasury and mortgage-related securities.
 Our purchases bid up Treasury and mortgage security prices and push down their yields.
-What's more, lower Treasury and mortgage yields spill over into other markets and help make general financial conditions more favorable for economic growth.
+What's more, lower Treasury and mortgage yields spill over into other markets and help make general financial conditions more favorable for economic growth (see Williams 2011, 2012).

 Lower interest rates produced by forward guidance and asset purchases are providing a much-needed boost to the economy.
 Lower financing costs encourage businesses to expand and consumers to buy homes, autos, and other durable goods.
-At our January FOMC meeting, we announced we will continue buying longer-term Treasury and mortgage-backed securities at a pace of \$85 billion per month.
+At our January FOMC meeting, we announced we will continue buying longer-term Treasury and mortgage-backed securities at a pace of \$85 billion per month (Board of Governors 2013).
 Critically, we indicated we will continue these purchases until the outlook for the job market improves substantially, in the context of stable prices.
-I anticipate that purchases of mortgage-backed securities and longer-term Treasury securities will be needed well into the second half of this year.
+I anticipate that purchases of mortgagebacked securities and longer-term Treasury securities will be needed well into the second half of this year.